-The Bausch + Lomb Pure Vision® 2 for Astigmatism (balafilcon A) Visibility Tinted Contact Lens is indicated for daily wear or extended wear from 1 to 30 days between removals for cleaning and disinfection or disposal of the lens, as recommended by the eye care practitioner.
-The lens is indicated for the correction of refractive ametropia (myopia, hyperopia and astigmatism) in aphakic and/or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of 5.00 diopters or less, that does not interfere with visual acuity.
-The lens may be prescribed for Frequent / Planned Replacement or Disposable Wear in spherical powers ranging from +6.00D to -9.00D when prescribed for up to 30 days of extended wear and from +20.00D to -20.00D for daily wear or extended wear up to 7 days.
+The Bausch & Lomb PureVision® Multi-Focal (balafilcon A) Visibility Tinted Contact Lens is indicated for daily wear or extended wear from 1 to 30 days between removals, for cleaning and disinfection or disposal of the lens, as recommended by the eye care practitioner.
+The lens is indicated for the correction of refractive ametropia (myopia, hyperopia and astigmatism) and presbyopia in aphakic and/ or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of up to 2.00 diopters or less, that does not interfere with visual acuity.
+The lens may be prescribed for Frequent/Planned Replacement Wear or Disposable Wear in spherical powers ranging from +6.00D to -18.00D when prescribed for up to 30 days of extended wear and from +20.00D to -20.00D for daily wear or extended wear up to 7 days with add powers ranging from +0.75D to +5.00D.

-FREQUENT / PLANNED REPLACEMENT WEAR
+FREQUENT/PLANNED REPLACEMENT WEAR

-When prescribed for Frequent / Planned Replacement Wear, the Bausch + Lomb PureVision®2 for Astigmatism (balafilcon A) Visibility Tinted Contact Lens is to be cleaned, rinsed and disinfected each time it is removed from the patient's eye and discarded after the recommended wearing period prescribed by the eye care practitioner.
+When prescribed for Frequent/Planned Replacement Wear, the Bausch & Lomb PureVision® Multi-Focal (balafilcon A) Visibility Tinted Contact Lens is to be cleaned, rinsed and disinfected each time it is removed from the patient's eye and discarded after the recommended wearing period prescribed by the eye care practitioner.
 The lens may be disinfected using a chemical disinfection system.